quarkusio/qson/README.md

 Quarkus and Graal with the primary the goals being speed, both boot and runtime, limited heap allocations, a small set of classes (metaspace size), low memory footprint,and zero reflection.

+## Limitations

+* must use public getter and setter methods
+* Does not support polymorphism
+* Only UTF-8 encoding supported
+* Lacks other features something like Jackson may have.
+Will be adding those features that do not degrade performance and memory footprint

 ## Basics

 Classes that you want to map to JSON must have a public getter method for each property you want to be able to serialize to JSON